 Golden Valley is a somewhat small town located in the state of Arizona.
 With a population of 8,629 people and two constituent neighborhoods, Golden Valley is the 58th largest community in Arizona.

-Golden Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Golden Valley is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Golden Valley who work in office and administrative support (19.65%), sales jobs (9.49%), and management occupations (7.86%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Golden Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Golden Valley is a town of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Golden Valley who work in office and administrative support (16.46%), sales jobs (14.77%), and maintenance occupations (8.03%).

-Being a small town, Golden Valley does not have a public transit system used by locals to get to and from work.
+Golden Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Golden Valley is English.
 Other important languages spoken here include Spanish and Tagalog.